wazuh/wazuh-documentation/source/getting-started/index.rst

 Quickstart
 ^^^^^^^^^^

 The :ref:`Wazuh quickstart <quickstart>` lets you install all the central components on the same host using the unattended installation script.
-You can easily deploy and configure the Wazuh solution in just minutes by running our automated script.
+You can easily deploy and configure the Wazuh solution in just minutes.
 The unattended installation will help you run all the central components in the same system with an all-in-one deployment.

 In the quickstart section, you can also check the :ref:`installation requirements <installation_requirements>`.
-Here you can access the hardware requirements and the supported operating systems, ensure you have everything you need when it is time to start installing.
+Here you can access the hardware requirements and the supported operating systems.
+Ensure you have everything you need when it is time to start installing.